stivale/stivale/STIVALE2.md

 #### Framebuffer MTRR write-combining header tag

+*Note: This tag is deprecated and considered legacy.
+Use is discouraged and* *it may not be supported on newer bootloaders.*

 The presence of this tag tells the bootloader to, in case a framebuffer was requested, make that framebuffer's caching type write-combining using x86's MTRR model specific registers.
 This caching type helps speed up framebuffer writes